Does Texas allow cash-out refinancing?

 Depending on the lender, you may be required to pay for a home appraisal to confirm the property’s value, which could cost you a few hundred dollars.
 Don’t forget to let your lender and the home appraiser know about any repairs or improvements you’ve made to the house since you bought it.

-3. Lock your rate
+3. Lock in your lowest interest rate

-You might prefer to lock in the interest rate quote as soon as possible.
+You might prefer to lock in the mortgage rate quote as soon as possible.
 This protects you during the closing process, which could take up to 45 days to finish.
 However, if interest rates drop during that time, you may end up paying a higher rate than necessary.
 Additionally, some lenders may charge a fee for locking in your interest rate.

 In order to get a cash-out refinance in Texas, homeowners have to sign a letter that explains how the process works.
 Even though cash-out loans may take less time to finish, the law requires that there be a 12-day wait between the application and the loan closing.

-5. Underwriting and closing the loan
+5. Complete underwriting and close the loan

 The loan will proceed to the closing stage once all required documentation and verifications have been completed.
 The closing agent will coordinate the signing of final documents, funds disbursement, and recording of the new mortgage with the county recorder’s office.
 This procedure can take several days to several weeks.